cloudflare/cloudflare-docs/content/learning-paths/defense-in-depth/build-egress-policies/_index.md

 By the end of this module, you will be able to:

-- Understand why defense-in-depth requires source IP anchoring.
+- Understand when your organization may need source IP anchoring.
 - Create egress policies to make use of dedicated egress IPs.
 - Follow best practices for deploying egress IPs.